helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 : Android and iOS versions [announced](https://twitter.com/ByttenStudio/status/1782442549552017482) to be released on 4 June 2024 with a [trailer](https://www.youtube.com/watch?v=hqcDR6-sRVw).

 20 May 2024
-: Multiplayer update [live on all platforms](https://www.cassettebeasts.com/2024/05/20/multiplayer-update-out-now/), with a [launch trailer](https://www.youtube.com/watch?v=B-iBugwjaKI).
+: Multiplayer update and version update 1.6.0 [live on all platforms](https://www.cassettebeasts.com/2024/05/20/multiplayer-update-out-now/), with a [launch trailer](https://www.youtube.com/watch?v=B-iBugwjaKI).

 31 May 2024
 : Physical edition for Nintendo Switch [announced](https://x.com/SuperRareGames/status/1796557336791621994).